 Already applied?
 See what the next steps in the application process are below.

-- GCSEs at Grade C/4 or Scottish National 5 at Grade C in English Language, Maths/Application of Maths and at least three other subjects.
+• GCSEs at Grade C/4 or Scottish National 5 at Grade C in English Language, Maths/Application of Mathematics (Functional Skills Level 2 will be accepted) and at least three other subjects.

-- In addition a minimum of 64 UCAS points which can be accrued from A/AS Levels (or equivalent), T-Levels, or National Diplomas (e.g BTECs/NVQs)
+• In addition, a minimum of 64 UCAS points accrued from A/AS Levels (or equivalent), T-Levels, or National Diplomas (e.g BTECs/NVQs).
+This must be made up from a maximum of 3 qualifications, minimum of 27 UCAS points for at least one qualification.

 Must be between 17.5 and 24 years old.
 (Must attest before 25th birthday)